 Here are 7 things you need to know about the Sturgis Motorcycle Rally.

 These men and women are passionate about riding.
 They hail from all walks of life and from all over the world: lawyers, accountants, factory workers, restaurant servers, cashiers, doctors, nurses, dads, stay-at-home moms — and grandmoms like me, who also write about travel AND ride my Harley Davidson.

-All are after the same things: a chance to add a trip to legendary Sturgis to their motorcycle travel bucket list.
+All are after the same thing: a chance to add a trip to legendary Sturgis to their motorcycle travel bucket list.

-2. Don’t let a motorcycle rally make you afraid.
+2. Don’t let a motorcycle rally frighten you